google-marketing-solutions/compass/packages/propensity/README.md

 Once we are happy with the extracted ML-ready dataset, it can be separated into Training, Validation and Testing datasets as shown in the following diagram:

-TODO(): add a diagramon data splitting.
+TODO(): add a diagram on data splitting.

 The ML examples extracted from the *development period* are divided into *Training* (e.g. 80% of instances), *Validation* (e.g 10% of instances) and